Camcorder Loans

 Still need help?

-Residents and clubs seeking video services from our Video One Productions team may contact John Kelly, External Video Coordinator, at jaakelly@gmail.com or call him at 949-759-9468, to discuss their needs.
+Residents and clubs seeking video services from our Video One Productions team may contact club President Jonathan Williams at Jonathan-Images@outlook.com to to discuss their needs.
+Jonathan is temporarily serving as our Outside Video Coordinator .

-If the Video Club team cannot produce the requested video — and if the residents are unable to make the video themselves through our Equipment Loan Program — we can provide referrals to professional videography resources.
+If the Video Club team cannot produce the requested video — and if the residents are unable to make the video themselves through our Camcorder Loan Program — we can provide referrals to professional videography resources, including the team at Village Television.

 Blog at WordPress.com.